Value at risk: Risk measure and risk metric

 The term "VaR" is used both for a risk measure and a risk metric.
 This sometimes leads to confusion.
 Sources earlier than 1995 usually emphasize the risk measure, later sources are more likely to emphasize the metric.

 The VaR risk measure defines risk as mark-to-market loss on a fixed portfolio over a fixed time horizon.
 There are many alternative risk measures in finance.
 Given the inability to use mark-to-market (which uses market prices to define loss) for future performance, loss is often defined (as a substitute) as change in fundamental value.
 For example, if an institution holds a loan that declines in market price because interest rates go up, but has no change in cash flows or credit quality, some systems do not recognize a loss.
 Also some try to incorporate the economic cost of harm not measured in daily financial statements, such as loss of market confidence or employee morale, impairment of brand names or lawsuits.

 Rather than assuming a static portfolio over a fixed time horizon, some risk measures incorporate the dynamic effect of expected trading (such as a stop loss order) and consider the expected holding period of positions.

 The VaR risk metric summarizes the distribution of possible losses by a quantile, a point with a specified probability of greater losses.
-A common alternative metrics is expected shortfall.
+A common alternative metric is expected shortfall.